Whether you work from home or just need a space to do your bills and deal with paperwork, you can create a functional and organized home office.

 Office Desk Variations

-If you must share your office space in a room with lots of distraction, consider purchasing a foldable screen/or room divider.
+If you must share your office space in a room with lots of distractions, consider purchasing a foldable screen/or room divider.

 - place hinges on a makeshift desktop/ledge and when you are done, just fold it up or down against the wall.
 You can also use a foldable chair with it so it can be stored away later.

 - turn a closet into an office.
 You can remove the doors, insert a desk, and add shelving.
 Or keep the doors so that you can ‘close’ your office when not in use.
 Again, just make sure you have outlets available nearby.